iondodon/witcher/README.md

 # witcher

-Alt+Tab window switcher for Wayland with a daemon + evdev capture.
+Alt+Tab window switcher for Wayland with a daemon and compositor keybinds.

 ## Build